-Quantitative estimates are estimates of totals or of means, medians and other measures of central tendency of quantities based upon some or all of the members of the surveyed population.
-They also specifically involve estimates of the form \hat{X} / \hat{Y} where \hat{X} is an estimate of surveyed population quantity total and \hat{Y} is an estimate of the number of persons in the surveyed population contributing to that total quantity.
+Quantitative estimates are estimates of totals or of means, medians and other measures of central tendency of quantities based upon some or all of the members of the surveyed

-An example of a quantitative estimate is the average number of orders for goods or services made by Canadians in 2005 over the Internet.
+An example of a quantitative estimate is the average number of orders for goods or services made by Canadians during the past 12 months over the Internet.
 The numerator is an estimate of the total number of orders placed and its denominator is the number of persons making at least one such order.